 The problem sets are essential adjunct to the lecture material.
 Students are expected to work on them independently and to attend the tutorial session, during which the TA will go over all the questions and review related class materials.

 Assessment Scheme

-The grade will be determined by assignments (10%), class participation (10%), a midterm exam (40%), and a final exam (40%).
+The grade will be determined by the assignments (10%), a midterm exam (40%) and a comprehensive final exam (50%).
 The assignment of grades will follow the following descriptors.